quynhvpham/claims-denial-analytics/README.md

     └── DAX_measures.md                    <- model relationships + DAX measures
 ```

-## Setup — run in this order

-### 1. Prerequisites
-- SQL Server (Developer or Express edition is fine) + SQL Server Management
-  Studio (SSMS) or Azure Data Studio
-- Power BI Desktop (optional, for the dashboard layer)

-### 2. Create the database and schema
-In SSMS, open and execute `sql/00_create_database_and_schema.sql`.
-This
-creates the `ClaimsDenialAnalytics` database and the empty star schema
-(with a seeded "NONE" row in `dim_denial_reason` for non-denied claims).

-### 3. Load the raw data into staging
-Copy all six CSVs to a path the SQL Server *service account* can read
-(e.g. `C:\data\` on the server itself).
-Open `sql/01_staging_and_load.sql`,
-**update the six file paths** in the `BULK INSERT` statements to match, and
-execute.
-If `BULK INSERT` can't reach the files (common with cloud-hosted
-or managed SQL Server), use the SSMS **Import Flat File** wizard instead —
-instructions are in the comments of that script.

-### 4. Run the cleaning pipeline
-Open `sql/02_data_cleaning.sql` and execute it top to bottom (or stage by
-stage, to inspect intermediate `#temp` tables while developing).
-This
-de-duplicates, standardizes `claim_status`, validates dates and dollar
-amounts, loads all five dimension tables, and loads `fact_claims`.
-Rows
-that fail validation are logged to `dbo.rejected_claims_log` — nothing is
-silently dropped.
-The final query reconciles raw row counts against
-loaded + quarantined rows (should always balance to zero unaccounted-for).

-### 5. Run the analysis
-Open `sql/03_analysis_queries.sql` and run any/all of the 8 queries.
-Each
-has a comment explaining the business question it answers.

-### 6. Connect Power BI
-Open Power BI Desktop -> **Get Data** -> **SQL Server** -> point at your
-server and the `ClaimsDenialAnalytics` database.
-Import the dimension and
-fact tables (not the staging/log tables).
-Follow `powerbi/DAX_measures.md`
-for relationship setup and the core DAX measures, then build visuals.

 ## What this project demonstrates

 - **Data modeling**: a star schema built on the source files' existing